 “Rebecca was a joy to discuss my work with.
 I gained an enormous amount from the experience.
 Not only, in my opinion, was Rebecca’s feedback decisive and helpful, her discussion of the poems aided me in two ways: (1) to give me confidence about my writing, and (2) how best to improve what I have already produced and my desire to continue.
 I would absolutely recommend to any writer to go to a Surgery at The Poetry Society.
 Value for money is always a difficult thing to gauge, enough to say I will go to another session.
 They are a useful and pleasurable way to develop your writing skills and to revisit with fresh eyes what you have already written.
 Of course the welcome and ambiance of the cafe goes without saying.
 Big thanks to Rebecca.”
 RH

 “I had a really useful Poetry Surgery session with Rebecca yesterday.
 Her feedback was constructive and encouraging.
 She was excellent.”
 JW

 Rebecca Goss lives in Suffolk and works as a poet, tutor and mentor.
 Her second collection Her Birth (Carcanet 2013), was shortlisted for The 2013 Forward Prize for Best Collection, The Warwick Prize for Writing 2015 and The Portico Prize for Literature 2015.
 In 2014 Rebecca was selected for The Poetry Book Society’s Next Generation Poets.
-Her collaborative poetry and photography pamphlet Carousel is forthcoming with Guillemot Press in autumn 2018.
+Her collaborative poetry and photography pamphlet Carousel is was published by Guillemot Press in 2018.
 Carcanet will publish her third collection Girl in 2019.
 She tweets @gosspoems